 Response Plan and Contacts

-Our COVID-19 Prevention and Response Plan is posted here and answers many questions.
-Additionally, Case Management Flow Charts are used by our professional medical staff in mitigating and controlling the spread of COVID-19 on campus.
+Our COVID-19 Prevention and Response Plan is posted here and answers many frequently asked questions.

 If you have a question that is not addressed within these documents, please contact us at firstname.lastname@example.org and we will assist you.